jondarrer/my-personal-site/src/markdown/automating-repetitive-software-tasks-using-plop.md

 I already remembered that prompts are the questions that get asked, and allow for the gathering of user input.
 (I'll address actions later.)

-I’ve boiled down the questions I want plop to ask, each time I want it to scaffold up a new blog post to these:
+I’ve boiled down the questions I want Plop to ask, each time I want it to scaffold up a new blog post to these:

 ### The questions